 How Do I Find My Credit Score?

 Today, there are a number of options to help you stay on top of your credit score.
 Many credit cards will feature your credit score on your monthly statement, and most of the major banks with checking and savings accounts offer to provide your score as a value-added service.
 Even student loan lenders such as Sallie Mae and Discover offer a free or low-cost monthly monitoring service so you can take control of your credit.
 But if you want to dig more in-depth into your credit health, you may need to work with the credit reporting companies directly.

 To clarify, by law you are entitled to one free report every 12 months from each of the three credit reporting companies.
 If you’re interested in achieving and maintaining good credit, you should definitely take advantage of this.
 But getting a free copy of your credit report does not necessarily mean it will include your actual credit score.
-In fact, unless you subscribe to a fee-based monitoring service, or have access to your score through one of your creditors, you will very likely be in the dark on what your actual credit score is.
+You may pay to view your credit score, or you may be offered a view of your credit score through one of your creditors.

-One way to get your score is through a new creditor that you’ve submitted an application to (for a loan or credit card).
+Another way to get your score is through a new creditor that you’ve submitted an application to (for a loan or credit card).
 This is especially true if you’ve ever been denied credit.
-If/when this happens, you are entitled to a copy of your credit report through one of the credit reporting companies so that you can better understand what contributed to the denial, and so you can challenge any items on your credit report if needed.
+If/when this happens, you are entitled to a copy of your credit report through one of the credit reporting companies so that you can better understand what contributed to the denial.

 Let’s say you have found something on your credit report that is wrong.
 This could be a reported past-due payment that you have the receipt for, or a credit card that was opened in your name without your knowledge (as in cases of identity theft).
 As a consumer, you have the right to challenge these items.
 The Federal Trade Commission (FTC) can provide you with tips and sample letters on how to dispute an item and correct errors on your credit report.